Madora-io/nano-godot-demo/README.md

-# nano-godot-plugin
+# nano-godot-demo
-A plugin for the Godot Game Engine that simplifies RPC and WebSocket requests to a remote Nano node.
+An example project using the nano-godot-module, meant to demonstrate how Nano can be used in Godot.